seq-lang/seq/README.md

 Seq is a programming language for computational genomics and bioinformatics.
 With a Python-compatible syntax and a host of domain-specific features and optimizations, Seq makes writing high-performance genomics software as easy as writing Python code, and achieves performance comparable to (and in many cases better than) C/C++.

-**Think of Seq as a strongly-typed and statically-compiled Python: all the bells and whistles of Python, boosted with strong type system, without any performance overhead.**
+**Think of Seq as a strongly-typed and statically-compiled Python: all the bells and whistles of Python, boosted with a strong type system, without any performance overhead.**

 Seq is able to outperform Python code by up to 160x.
 Seq can further beat equivalent C/C++ code by up to 2x without any manual interventions, and also natively supports parallelism out of the box.
 Implementation details and benchmarks are discussed [in our paper](https://dl.acm.org/citation.cfm?id=3360551).

-Learn more by following the [tutorial](https://docs.seq-lang.org/tutorial.html) or from the [cookbook](https://docs.seq-lang.org/cookbook.html).
+Learn more by following the [tutorial](https://docs.seq-lang.org/tutorial) or from the [cookbook](https://docs.seq-lang.org/cookbook).

-## Example
+## Examples

 Seq is a Python-compatible language, and the vast majority of Python programs should work without any modifications: